latam-polmeth/Meeting2023/README.md

 # Latin American Political Methodology Meeting, 2022

-The sixth Latin American Polmeth (LAPolMeth) meeting will take place on November 18-19, 2022 employing a hybrid format: online and on-site in Buenos Aires, Argentina.
+The sixth Latin American Polmeth (LAPolMeth) meeting will take place on-site on November 18-19, 2022 in Buenos Aires, Argentina.
 The meeting is hosted by Universidad de San Andres (UdeSA) and sponsored by the Society for Political Methodology, Princeton University, and the University of North Carolina at Chapel Hill.

 The meeting will feature a limited number of paper workshops, a poster session for graduate students, and keynote talks by prominent political methodologists [Thad Dunning](http://www.thaddunning.com) (UC Berkeley) and [Vera Tröger](https://warwick.ac.uk/fac/soc/economics/staff/vetroeger/) (UHH and Warwick).

 ## Application process

-The application process [will be open through XXXX, 2022](https://www.cambridge.org/core/membership/spm/conferences).
+The application process [will be open through June 3, 2022](https://www.cambridge.org/core/membership/spm/conferences).
 Those interested in attending must indicate paper title, author information, and an abstract not exceeding 3,000 characters.
 Graduate students must indicate their intention to participate in the poster session.

-The organizing team will notify applicants of its decision on XXXX, 2022.
-Applicants will then have the chance to register from XXXX through XXXX, 2022.
+The organizing team will notify applicants of its decision on June 20, 2022.
+Applicants will then have the chance to register from June 20 through September 30, 2022.

 There is a small registration fee ($10 and $20 for student and non-student SPM members; $25 and $50 for non-members, respectively).
-To ensure that all participants have enough time to read their paper, participants are required to submit their papers no later than XXXX, 2022.
+To ensure that all participants have enough time to read their paper, participants are required to submit their papers no later than November 5, 2022.

 <!---
 ## Registrarion